- What Is Activated Charcoal?

 - What Is Activated Charcoal’s Effect on Teeth

 Everyone wants whiter teeth and a brighter smile to feel more confident and look more attractive.
 It is only natural for folks to want to find a do-it-yourself, inexpensive home remedy that works.
 There are two parts to whitening one’s teeth.
-The first is stain removal and the second is the actual bleaching of the tooth’s enamel.
-At 172 NYC Dental, stain removal is done during the prophylaxis (cleaning) by our hygienists.
-The whitening of the teeth is a separate process.
+The first is stain removal, and the second is the actual bleaching of the tooth’s enamel.
+At 172 NYC Dental, our hygienists do stain removal during the prophylaxis stage — or cleaning.
+Teeth whitening is a separate process.

 What Is Activated Charcoal?

 Activated charcoal is not the charcoal used for barbecuing.
-It is a fine black powder created by oxidizing natural substances like wood, coal, olive and coconut shells, under extreme heat.
+It is a fine black powder created by natural oxidation of substances like wood, coal, olive and coconut shells under extreme heat.
 Interestingly, activated charcoal has the ability to filter impurities and has been proven to be useful in water filtration systems.

-- Activated charcoal is very abrasive and wears down enamel under prolonged use.
-There is a risk of exposing the second layer of the tooth, dentin, which Is yellow in color and if exposed would make the chance for a white smile worse.
-The ADA recommends products with a Relative Dentin Abrasivity (RDA) at 250 or lower.
+Studies have documented that activated charcoal is very abrasive and wears down enamel under prolonged use.
+While charcoal’s grittiness does remove surface stains and plaque, using it to do so risks exposing the second layer of the tooth, dentin.
+Dentin is yellow in color and, if exposed, would lessen the chances of a white smile.
+For these reasons, the ADA recommends products with a Relative Dentin Abrasivity (RDA) of 250 or lower.